 Is backing up your WordPress website important?
-Whether it’s a small blog or a big WooCommerce store, odds are you’ve spent a decent chunk of time and money building it right?
+Whether it’s a small website or blog or a big WooCommerce store, odds are you’ve spent a decent chunk of time and money building your WordPress backup it right?

 As such, it’s always surprising to find how few people take WordPress backups seriously.
 There seems to be a quiet assumption that because the website is saved on a server somewhere, it’s somehow bulletproof.
 Hacked websites are things that happen to other people surely?!
 Data deletion doesn’t really occur regularly, does it?